Should you exercise in the rain?

 If you’ve ever looked out the window on a cold, wet day and wondered, “should I skip my morning run?” scientists have an answer.
-Go!!
+The simple answer is, go ahead and exercise in the rain!
 You’ll probably work harder and burn more calories while you’re at it.

 A study by Japanese researchers published in the International Journal of Sports Medicine took seven guys and put them in climatic chambers that replicate weather conditions.